-Thus, by searching only for SL30 items there is a possibility to browse a comparative list (even though by the nature of grammaticalization, it may not be exhaustive: that a certain source is not attested in the database for a given language can not be taken as warrant for their non-existence).
+Thus, by searching only for SL30 items there is a possibility to browse a comparative list (even though by the nature of grammaticalization, it may not be exhaustive: the absence of a certain source in the database for a given language does not warrant its non-existence).

 2.2.3 Data source

-This indicates, whether or not the path is explicitly described in the handbook (Bisang & Malchukov 2020, eds.).
+This indicates, whether or not the path is explicitly described in the Handbook (Bisang & Malchukov 2020, eds.).

-In case the path can be found in the handbook, some issues explained in the respective chapter might not be commented on explicitly in the database.
+In case the path can be found in the Handbook, some issues explained in the respective chapter might not be commented on explicitly in the database.

 2.2.4 Author(s)